In this guide, we explain what an Audi check engine light means and go over the common problems that may trigger an Audi Check Engine Light (CEL).

 - Allow the battery to charge for a few hours.
 Monitor the vehicle for the first couple of hours and do not leave the vehicle unattended.
 Suppose the battery overheats during charging; disconnect the charger immediately.
 We recommend using a Smart Charger to prevent the battery from overheating.
 If your Audi battery is completely dead, it can take more than five hours to charge the battery.

 If you had to jump-start your Audi and are now experiencing electrical problems, follow our guide on How to Read Audi Fault Codes.

 If your Audi battery died because you forgot the lights or the radio on, it doesn't mean that you need to replace the battery.
 To fix this problem, charge the battery using a trickle charger.
 A trickle charger provides a small current that brings the battery back to a fully charged state.

 This guide applies to most Audi models, including A1 A3, A4 A5, A6 A7 Q3 Q5 Q7 TT.

 Why you shouldn't jump-start an Audi

-When you jump start an Audi with a jump box or another car, but doing so can have an impact on the life of the battery.
+When you jump, start an Audi with a jump box or another car, but doing so can impact the life of the battery.
 It can also trigger low voltage fault codes in various modules and even send your Audi in the limp mode in some cases.
-If time is not a restraint, charge Audi battery following the directions listed above.